dm5tt/MeshtasticNode_BQ25185/EVALUATION-v02.md

   - Stay in light sleep as much as possible (theoretically ~600-800uA) and wake up by interrupts
   - Avoid BLE or Wifi at all costs

+- May power drain will be the LoRa module which sucks ~2-4mA during passive RX

  ## Measurements